Groundbreaking career in performance, composition, and teaching included many firsts among black musicians.

 Like his late sister, acclaimed pianist and Oberlin Conservatory Professor Frances Walker ’45, George Walker was a gifted student who forged a life of firsts: He graduated high school by age 14 and four years later completed his degree at Oberlin, where he studied piano with David Moyer and organ with Arthur Poister.
 In 1945, Walker became the first black graduate of the Curtis Institute, under the guidance of pianist Rudolf Serkin, composition teacher Rosario Scalero, and chamber music coaches William Primrose and Gregor Piatigorsky.

 At that time, he found himself focused on developing a career as a concert pianist.
 In short order, he made his New York debut at Town Hall, performing his own composition Three Pieces for Piano.
 He became the first black musician to present a recital at Carnegie Hall.
 That same year, he also became the first black instrumentalist to perform with the Philadelphia Orchestra—an experience, he later told The New York Times, that resulted in his first encounter with “the stigma of race.”

-In 1950, Walker became the first instrumentalist to obtain major concert management, with National Concert Artists.
+In 1950, Walker became the first black instrumentalist to secure major concert management, with National Concert Artists.
 In performances in America and Europe—he toured seven countries across the continent in 1954—Walker earned praise for his work at the piano, but found his opportunities limited by the managers, agents, and other gatekeepers who frequently selected white performers over their black counterparts.